Nekicj/Offline-TileMap-Flutter/README.md

-# Offline Tilemap Flutter Application
+# Custom Toggle Slider Flutter Application

 ## Project Description
-This Flutter application provides an offline tilemap functionality with a custom animated toggle slider implementation.
-The project focuses on providing a smooth user experience with interactive map elements that work without an internet connection.
+This Flutter application showcases a custom animated toggle slider implementation using Lottie animations.
+The project focuses on providing a smooth user experience with interactive customizable toggle elements that can be used in various UI contexts.

 ## Features
-- Custom animated toggle slider with smooth transitions
-- Interactive drag and tap gestures
 - Lottie animations integration for fluid visual feedback
-- Offline functionality - no internet connection required
 - Material design elements with customizable themes
-- Responsive layout that adapts to different screen sizes
+- Position-tracked animation control
+- Responsive interaction with automatic state snapping

 ## Dependencies
 - Flutter SDK (^3.7.0)